 The audit committee is a formally constituted committee of the Board with defined terms of reference.
-It normally meets twice yearly and among its specific responsibilities are a review of the audit plan for the year, the review of the Company's annual and half yearly results, together with associated documentation, and the review of the internal and financial controls applicable to the management company.
-The committee also reviews the cost effectiveness, independence and objectivity of the auditor.
-All of the directors are members of the audit committee and the Chairman is Mr Jewson.
-The Board believes that it is appropriate for the Company Chairman to be a member of the audit committee as it is important for him to be conversant with the detailed discussion related to the annual and interim report processes, including his own Statements to shareholders.
+Its role and responsibilities are set out in the Report of the Audit Committee on page 25.
 The Board is satisfied that members of the audit committee have relevant and recent financial experience to fulfil their role effectively.
 The auditor, who the Board has identified as being independent, is invited to attend the audit committee meeting at which the annual accounts are considered and any other meetings that the committee deems necessary.